<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Step 2: Take a full practice test and bubble your answers on this scan sheet.
 Be sure to bubble on the left side of the answer sheet the test number that correlates with the practice test that you are taking.
 For practice test 1, fill in 01.

 Step 3: Use the College Board’s free Daily Practice for the SAT app to scan and score your answers by taking photos of the answer sheets.
-Instantly, you will receive not only your score but also suggested practice on Khan Academy.
-If you would prefer, you can hand score the tests by using the score sheet for each test.
+You will receive not only your score but also suggested practice on Khan Academy instantly.
+If you would prefer, you can hand-score the tests by using the score sheet for each test.
 The College Board also provides free explanations of every question for each test.

 Step 4: Create a study schedule.
 Khan Academy will put together a practice schedule for you to take based on the test day when you would like to take the real test.
-Once you pick a test date, for example March 7th, Khan Academy will email or text you reminders to take practice tests every two weeks in preparation for the real test.
-In addition, Khan Academy recommends spending 1.5-5 hours a week, or 15 to 60 minutes, five time a week on Khan Academy to work on practice problems and watch videos based on your test results.
+Once you pick a test date, for example, March 7th, Khan Academy will email or text you reminders to take practice tests every two weeks in preparation for the real test.
+In addition, Khan Academy recommends spending 1.5 to 5 hours a week, or 15 to 60 minutes, five times a week on Khan Academy to work on practice problems and watch videos based on your test results.

 ACT Prep Free Resources

-On March 22, 2018, the ACT launched its new ACT Academy, which is a free online personalized learning platform.
-The goal of this program is to help “close the gaps in equity, opportunity, and achievement for underserved learners.”
+The ACT Learning Resources is a free online personalized learning platform.
+The program's goal is to help “close the gaps in equity, opportunity, and achievement for underserved learners.”
 In a press statement, the ACT explained:

 Path 2: Paid Online Resources

-While there are many paid online courses in the industry, I would suggest that you do your homework prior to signing up for any of them.
-Some of them are inexpensive and others are upward of $1,000.00.
+While there are many paid online courses in the industry, I suggest you do your homework before signing up for any of them.
+Some of them are inexpensive and others are upward of $1,000.

 Here are some questions to consider: